zahidkizmaz/dotfiles/README.md

 I use symlinks to manage dotfiles.
 [Stow](https://www.gnu.org/software/stow/) is my go to tool for managing the symlinks.

-This helper script is automatically setup by nix.
+This helper script is automatically put in PATH by nix.
+It creates symlinks automatically if the certian app is installed.

 ```sh
 link-dotfiles
 ```